 The C14 Canal, also known as the Cypress Creek Canal, is a river in Broward County that was initially built for flood control but today is a top bass fishing destination in South Florida.
-It’s one of the best destinations to target snakeheads along with largemouth bass and peacock bass.
+C14 canal is one of the best destinations to target snakeheads, along with largemouth bass and peacock bass.
 Anglers will also find popular saltwater fish like tarpon and snook.
 It’s a centrally located waterway close to endless fun activities for the family to enjoy between fishing charters.

 Cypress Creek Canal (c14) Top Targeted Fish Species: peacock bass, largemouth bass, snakehead

 The c 14 waterway has become one of the go-to spots for anglers to target snakeheads.
 Along with catching a snakehead, anglers will be able to catch the other most popular Florida freshwater fish, peacock bass and largemouth bass.
 Bluegill, Redear sunfish, Mayan cichlid, and Oscars are a few other common fish caught in this waterway.

 On top of all the action from these freshwater fish, anglers commonly catch some saltwater fish that make their way into the canals, such as snook and tarpon.
 It’s very appealing to know that you are fishing an area with species that anglers in the country’s other regions don’t have the opportunity to target.

 Canal Fishing Tips